dotnet/csharplang/proposals/csharp-8.0/ranges.md

 - When the argument is of the form `^expr2` and the type of `expr2` is `int`, it will be translated to `receiver.Length - expr2`.
 - Otherwise, it will be translated as `expr.GetOffset(receiver.Length)`.

+Regardless of the specific conversion strategy, the order of evaluation should be equivalent to the following:
+1. `receiver` is evaluated;
+2. `expr` is evaluated;
+3. `length` is evaluated, if needed;
+4. the `int` based indexer is invoked.

 This allows for developers to use the `Index` feature on existing types without the need for modification.
 For example:

 ``` csharp